apache/activemq-website/src/components/classic/documentation/virtual-threads.md

     <broker ... virtualThreadTaskRunner="true" .. >

-4. Run ActiveMQ Classic and confirm with the following log message:
+4. Run ActiveMQ and confirm with the following log message:

     INFO | VirtualThreadExecutor initialized name:ActiveMQ BrokerService[localhost] Task

 NOTE: The log message may be removed in the future

-### ActiveMQ Classic Virtual Thread Implementation Progress
+### ActiveMQ Virtual Thread Implementation Progress

 The implementation approach is subject to change.
 Be sure to verify features in Release notes.